kaalam/document.source/kaalam/_posts/2018-10-3-what_is_kaalam_ai.md

 <div id="main" class="alt">
 <section id="one">

-<p><b>kaalam</b>, which is Filipino for <b>wisdom</b>, it is a meritocratic society created around the development and commercial deployment
+<blockquote><b>kaalam</b>, which is Filipino for <b>wisdom</b>, it is a meritocratic society created around the development and deployment
-of Jazz and related services.
+of <b>Jazz</b> and related services.
 It is not yet a corporation, not yet funded and not related to BBVA (the owner of Jazz 0.1.7) or any other organization.
-The original author of Jazz is a co-founder at <b>kaalam.ai</b>.</p>
+The original author of Jazz is a co-founder at <b>kaalam.ai</b>.</blockquote>

-<p>If you are only interested in Jazz, this is probably all you need to know about <b>kaalam.ai</b> and you can safely skip the rest of this
-post.
-We are open and eager to find people willing to be part of our project.
-We need help in all parts, including: coding, helping with communication, creating Jazz projects, Jazz tutorials, giving feedback or just spreading the word.
-If you may be interested, you will probably want to know more.</p>
-<blockquote>This page is the <b>"Hello World!"</b> of the Jazz community.</blockquote>
+<p>We are willing to find people wanting to be part of our project.
+This page is the <b>"Hello World!"</b> of the Jazz community.</p>

 <h3>The Mangrove Forest</h3>